apjowen/workshops/version_control/level_1/getting-started.md

     <img align="center" src="img/file-browser.png" width="60%">
 </p>

-3. Create a new folder where you can store your project files by right-clicking in the File Browser window and selecting "New Folder".
+3. To create a new folder for storing your project files, right-click on the File Browser window and select "New Folder".
+Name the folder "hello_world".
 <p align="center">
     <img align="center" src="img/new-folder.png" width="60%">
 </p>